A masterpiece of a game

-Hybrid games are all the rage, and this definitely blends a Euro-style card draft – and even some Euro concepts in its combat structure – with the distinct feel of a “dudes on a map” game.
-Because of how those elements combine, as detailed above, I think it’s one of the most tightly constructed puzzles of its type, and the best part is that the other players at the table are an intimate part of that puzzle.
+Hybrid games are all the rage, and this definitely blends a Euro-style card draft – and even some Euro concepts in its combat structure – with the distinct feel of a “troops on a map” game.
+Because of how those elements combine, as detailed above, I think it’s one of the most tightly constructed games of its type, and the best part is that the other players at the table are an intimate part of the game’s challenge.

 Expansion: Seasons of Inis

 I did a review of the expansion, which I think is worth checking out.
 The tl;dr version is that it’s a great addition if your group will benefit from a fifth player, or if you play Inis enough that you want some new options to refresh the experience.
 For those who only play occasionally, though, or who are checking the game out for the first time, I’d say the base game is plenty.
 The session I described above was with the expansion, but the base game is fully capable of delivering those types of moments on its own.

 I love strategy and tactics, but I tend to become bored with the most insular puzzles where I’m buried in my own little world, with minimal interaction to boost my flagging interest.